sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_1.rst

 There are a couple of assumptions that need to be checked as part of the analysis.
-The first assumption is **sphericity**, which essentially checks that the variables in your dataset are correlated with each other to the extent that they can potentially be summarised with a smaller set of factors.
+The first assumption is **sphericity**, which essentially checks that the variables in your data set are correlated with each other to the extent that they can potentially be summarised with a smaller set of factors.
 Bartlett’s test for sphericity checks whether the observed correlation matrix diverges significantly from a zero (or null)